mrkkrp/lpnes/README.md

 There is [this repository on GitHub](https://github.com/dragonwasrobot/learn-prolog-now-exercises).
 Initially I thought that it's a good collection of solutions.
-Then I actually read them and concluded that programming skill the author is insufficient.
-Then I opened [an issue](https://github.com/dragonwasrobot/learn-prolog-now-exercises/issues/4) to point out that his solutions have flaws.
+Then I actually read them and concluded that programming skill of the author is insufficient.
+I opened [an issue](https://github.com/dragonwasrobot/learn-prolog-now-exercises/issues/4) to point out that his solutions have flaws.
 It was ignored.

-Thus, I shall write my own solutions.

 ## License